 He had a brother, Thomas Lambert.

-He did not mention his wife in his will of 1803, instead leaving everything to his 9 and 11 year old children, so I assume that she had died before this, presumably between 1794 and 1803.
+He did not mention a wife in his will of 1803, instead leaving everything to his children (9 and 11 years old), which backs up the assumption that she was of Indian birth, and he did not marry her.

 He had two children that we know of:

 His son Harry died in 1849 according to an obituary in "The Gentleman's Magazine, volume 186":